 Drainage

 Repair Category 1

-Notes It is assumed that the tank is suitably registered with SEPA and regularly maintained.
-Any relating documentation should be retained.
+Notes It is assumed that the tank is registered with SEPA.
+Regular inspection and maintenance should be anticipated.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the comments above for detailed information.